josmar-crwdstffng/angular/aio/content/tutorial/toh-pt6.md

 <code-example header="src/app/hero-search/hero-search.component.html" path="toh-pt6/src/app/hero-search/hero-search.component.html" region="async"></code-example>

-Since `*ngFor` can't do anything with an `Observable`, use the pipe `|` character followed by `async`.
+Since `*ngFor` cannot do anything with an `Observable`, use the pipe `|` character followed by `async`.
-This identifies Angular's `AsyncPipe` and subscribes to an `Observable` automatically so you won't have to do so in the component class.
+This identifies Angular's `AsyncPipe` and subscribes to an `Observable` automatically so you will not have to do so in the component class.

 ### Edit the `HeroSearchComponent` class